AlexPazCodesUCSD/CSE151AGroupProject/WrittenReport.md

 # REPORT FOR AMAZON AGENT RATING PREDICTION MODEL

 ## INTRODUCTION
-For our project we decided to go with being able to predict an amazon delivery drivers agent based off of several metrics.
-We chose to predict on this because a delivery drivers rating is one of the main differentiating factors between other delivery drivers, so we wanted to see just how much weight should be place on those ratings when considering the optimal delivery driver.
-Our project is cool because it really gives a good understanding of how the rating system actually works and what metrics are most important, like how agent age is actually the 2nd most correlated with agent rating.
-The broader impact of having a good predictive model of Agent Rating is companies and drivers will know what to prioritize for better customer reviews, and the factors in what may cause one driver to be more suited for a job over another.
+For our project, we decided to focus on predicting the rating of Amazon delivery drivers based on several metrics.
+We chose this focus because a delivery driver's rating is a crucial differentiating factor among drivers.
+By understanding the factors that influence these ratings, we can determine how much weight should be placed on them when selecting the optimal driver for deliveries.

+Our project is particularly intriguing because it provides deep insights into the rating system and identifies the most significant metrics.
+For example, our analysis revealed that agent age is the second most correlated factor with agent ratings.
+This type of analysis allows us to uncover unexpected patterns and relationships within the data.

+The broader impact of developing an accurate predictive model for agent ratings is substantial.
+For companies, it offers a clearer understanding of what to prioritize to enhance customer satisfaction.
+For drivers, it highlights key areas they should focus on to improve their ratings.
+Overall, a reliable predictive model can ensure that the most suitable drivers are assigned to deliveries, leading to better customer experiences and more efficient operations.
 ## FIGURES
 ### Fig. 1) Distribution of Delivery Time <a name="fig1"></a>
 ![Distribution of Delivery Time](Distribution%20of%20Delivery%20Time.png)